eip-home/eip-headers/draft-eip-headers-definitions.md

 The entire timestamp will be reconstructed at last node using system time and subctracting intermediate timestamps.

-# Work in progress definition of EIP TLV for SRH
+# Definition of EIP TLV for SRH (work in progress)

 First we need to define the EIP TLV.
 A generic TLV in the SRH is defined as follows.